East Renfrewshire: Economy

 East Renfrewshire is home to many small to medium businesses.
 The interests of these businesses are looked after by the East Renfrewshire Chamber of Commerce.

 The local newspapers are the Barrhead News, covering the local authority with emphasis on the western half of the area, which primarily includes the town of Barrhead and the villages of Neilston and Uplawmoor, and the Glasgow South and Eastwood Extra, which is delivered free to homes and businesses, which has its emphasis on the eastern half of the local authority, but also covers news across the western half as well as the south of Glasgow.

 Governance

 Political control

+The council has been under no overall control from its creation in 1996.
+Following the 2022 election a minority administration of Labour plus one of the independent councillors formed to run the council.

 The first election to East Renfrewshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows:

 Leadership

-The leaders of the council since 1996 have been:
+The role of provost is largely ceremonial in East Renfrewshire.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The first leader of the council, Owen Taylor, was formerly leader of Renfrew District Council, one of the council's predecessors.
+The leaders of East Renfrewshire Council since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+The next election is due in 2027.